Free shipping on most US orders over $50!

 Fecal Microbiota Transplantation

-The necessary ingredients for a successful fecal transplant are a healthy donor and a method for transferring material from donor to patient.
+The necessary ingredients for a successful fecal transplant are a healthy, well-screened donor and a method for transferring material from donor to patient.

 Human clinics mix donor feces with sterile saline solution, then homogenize and/or filter the mixture to remove particles that might clog equipment.
 Both fresh and frozen material has been shown to be effective.
-The donor’s stool can be administered orally through a nasogastric tube or rectally through a retention enema via endoscope during a colonoscopy.
+The donor’s stool can be administered orally through a nasogastric tube, or rectally during a colonoscopy.
 The latter method is often preferred because it administers the fecal suspension directly into the ileum (the small intestine’s final and longest section) and the entire colon.

 FMT treatment sounds like a miracle cure, but it doesn’t work for every patient.
 In some cases, the effects of FMT have been temporary, or the procedure had to be repeated because the introduced fecal material was not effectively absorbed, or the transplanted bacteria were overwhelmed by existing medical conditions.

-The cost of FMT varies according to the methods used, testing procedures, sedation, veterinary consultation, and donor screening, ranges from $500 to $1,500 or more.
+The cost of FMT varies according to the methods used, but between testing procedures, sedation, veterinary consultation, and donor screening, the cost in the US can range from $500-$1500.

 The History of Fecal Transplants